huang-njust/supervisor/README.md

 Redundant constraints identifying: This program which runs in Matlab is to identify redundant constraints in the ILP for supervisor synthesis.

-ILP solving: This program which runs in LINGO is to solve the ILP to obtain coefficients of the minitors to be added to a plant net.
+ILP solving: This program which runs in LINGO is to solve the ILP to obtain coefficients of the monitors to be added to a plant net.

 coefficients of PI to supervisor: This program which runs in Matlab is to compute the monitors to be added from the coefficients obtained by solving an ILP.